gchal/stride_predictor_LSTM/README.md

 and robotic assistant rollator.
 2. LSTM regression model for predicitng the possible relative orientations of the coupled robot-human motion.

-Both learned from real data
+Both learned from real patient data, extracted from a MoCap system.